-Yes, the Malta Financial Services Authority (“MFSA”) legally obliges its license holders to comply with international sanctions and take all steps necessary for their immediate implementation.
-License holders are thus required to monitor their business relationships and to verify their records on an ongoing basis for any information or transactions known or suspected to be connected to or related in any manner whatsoever with designated individuals and entities and to identify and freeze any funds, financial assets and economic resources in accordance with the requirements of the sanctions.
+The Malta Financial Services Authority (“MFSA”) also obliges its license holders to comply with international sanctions and take all steps necessary for their immediate implementation.
+License holders are thus required to monitor their business relationships and to verify their records on an on-going basis for any information or transactions known or suspected to be connected or related in any manner whatsoever with designated individuals and entities and to identify and freeze any funds, financial assets and economic resources in accordance with the requirements of the sanctions.
 In addition, license holders are obliged to report the findings of their verifications to the MFSA and to inform the MFSA of any action taken.
 In addition, where suspicious activities are identified, it is necessary that a report is filed with the MFSA, setting out the finding as well as any action taken.
-Such report must be filed and copied to the Sanctions Monitoring Board at the Ministry of Foreign Affairs and must include information about any funds, financial assets and economic resources which have been identified to be owned or controlled, directly or indirectly, by the designated individuals and entities and which they have frozen in terms of sanctions.
+Such report must be filed with the Sanctions Monitoring Board at the Ministry of Foreign Affairs and must include information about any funds, financial assets and economic resources which have been identified to be owned or controlled, directly or indirectly, by the designated individuals and entities and which they have frozen in terms of sanctions.

 2. Does Malta implement UN sanctions?

 Yes.
 In Malta, the United Nations Security Council Resolutions imposing sanctions or applying restrictive measures, or which advise, recommend, direct or order member states to take such action as may be advised, recommended, directed or ordered, are automatically binding in their entirety in Malta.